UtahRETC/JavaProgrammer1Class2017/classes/class_01/class_01_slides.md

 -----------------------------------------------------------------------------

 ==**Command arguments/parameters**==: sometimes you want to pass custom information to a command.
 This information is placed after the command name and is refered to as an argument or a parameter.
 For example, the command to compile a Java file is `javac` and this command takes a file name as one of its arguments.

 So if I wanted to compile a file named "HelloWorld.java" I would run `javac HelloWorld.java` where `javac` is the command and `HelloWorld.java` is the argument.

 -----------------------------------------------------------------------------

-==**Input and output**==: there are many forms of input and output, but for the next sections, we mean input to be custom arguments you pass to your Java programs and output to be the text that you see after running a command in your terminal/commandline prompt.
+==**Input and output**==: there are different forms of input and output, but for the next sections, we mean input to be custom arguments you pass to your Java programs and output to be the text that you see after running a command.

 -----------------------------------------------------------------------------